leucos/ansible-tuto/step-11/README.md

 hosts in this group.
 If we don't do this, ansible will complain saying that `ansible_eth1` key doesn't exist.

-Now on to the next chapter about "Migrating to Roles !", in [step-12](https://github.com/leucos/ansible-tuto/tree/master/step-12).
+Now on to the next chapter about "Migrating to Roles!", in [step-12](https://github.com/leucos/ansible-tuto/tree/master/step-12).